Woman rescues 2 kids from icy Colorado pond; deputies resuscitate 3rd child - NewsBreak

 She tried to pull the third child, a 6-year-old girl out but struggled to do so, the sheriff’s office said.
 That’s when a 16-year-old boy, a cousin of the victim, arrived and jumped into the pond and helped Talavera.

 “I tried to hold her head up, I tried to hold my head up, the pond was really deep.
 A young man threw us a rope.
-He pulled us out,” Talavera said.‘9 hours in the cold:’ New York family furious after child forgotten in daycare van
+He pulled us out,” Talavera said.

 Deputies said Talavera told them, “she wasn’t concerned for her safety because they were babies and they needed help.”